 A separate report from the U.S. Federal Housing Finance Agency showed house prices fell 0.6 percent month-on-month in January.
 They fell 3.3 percent in the 12 months to January.

-The end of the tax credit and the Fed's purchases of mortgaged-related securities meant the housing market would continue to struggle into the second half of this year, analysts said.
+The end of the tax credit and the Fed's purchases of mortgaged-backed securities (MBS) meant housing would continue to struggle into the second half of this year, analysts said.

 This data points to a very rough second half of the year in the housing market that will feature another round of price declines for homeowners in many areas of the country, said Joseph Brusuelas, chief economist at Brusuelas Analytics in Stamford, Connecticut.

-The decline in February sales was concentrated in the single-family homes segment -- the biggest portion the market -- which fell 1.4 percent to an annual rate of 4.37 million units.
-Condominium and co-ops rose 4.8 percent to a 650,000-unit rate.
+The decline in February sales was concentrated in single-family homes -- the biggest portion the market -- which fell 1.4 percent.
+Condominium and co-ops rose 4.8 percent.